Steve Hershey: Health care

+During the 2026 legislative session, Hershey opposed the Vax Act, a bill that would allow the Maryland Department of Health to set vaccine recommendations for Marylanders independent of any federal guidelines, calling it unnecessary.

 National politics

 In 2012, Hershey served as a delegate to the Republican National Convention, pledged to Mitt Romney.
 In 2016, he unsuccessfully ran to serve as an alternate delegate to the Republican National Convention, pledged to Chris Christie.
 Hershey attended the 2017 inauguration of Donald Trump, and would later use social media to criticize Trump in now-deleted tweets.
 He opposed impeaching and removing Trump following the January 6 United States Capitol attack, saying it would "undermine the efforts to ensure a peaceful transfer of power".

 During the 2017 legislative session, Hershey voted against a bill that would give the attorney general of Maryland the power to pursue cases against the federal government.

 In 2018, Hershey opposed a bill requiring presidential candidates to release their tax returns to appear on the ballot in Maryland.

 In August 2019, following mass shootings in El Paso, Texas, Hershey released statements on Twitter calling the incident "an act of terrorism" and the shooter a white nationalist, and called on Trump to recognize the "white supremacy problem in America".
 He also expressed support for a primary challenge against Ohio state legislator Candice Keller after she claimed that the 2019 Dayton shooting was caused by "drag queen advocates".

 In August 2025, amid Republican efforts to redraw Texas's congressional districts to gain five congressional seats in the 2026 United States House of Representatives elections, Hershey criticized Democratic efforts to redraw Maryland's congressional districts in response to Texas's mid-decade redistricting, calling a bill that would allow Maryland legislators to do so a "transparent grab for partisan advantage".
 After Governor Moore organized a commission to review mid-decade redistricting in Maryland in November 2025, Hershey said he would introduce a bill to ban mid-decade redistricting, codify part of a 2022 ruling that struck down Maryland's original congressional redistricting plan as an "extreme partisan gerrymander", and require Maryland's congressional districts to be drawn by an independent redistricting commission.
+He opposed the redistricting plan proposed by the Governor's Redistricting Advisory Committee, which would redraw Maryland's 1st congressional district to improve the Democratic Party's chances of winning it, but told The Daily Record that he would vote to advance the congressional redistricting plan out of the Senate Rules Committee just to end debate on it by killing it on the Senate floor.

 In October 2025, Hershey blamed Democrats for the 2025 United States government shutdown and criticized Moore for blaming Republicans for the shutdown, saying that Moore should instead "demand that his allies in Washington work across the aisle to pass a clean resolution and protect Maryland families".